MKargar-2025/mkargar-2025.github.io/about.md

 # About Me

 I'm Mahmoud Kargar, a PhD researcher in Speech and Language Sciences at Newcastle University.
-My research focuses on connected speech analysis in people with Transient Ischemic Attack (TIA) and healthy ageing, combining cognitive-linguistic assessment with clinical insight.
+My research explores the relationship between language and cognition, with a particular focus on connected speech analysis in individuals with Transient Ischemic Attack (TIA) and healthy ageing.
+I aim to combine cognitive-linguistic assessment with clinical insight to better understand subtle changes in communication.

-I am passionate about academic research, teaching, critical thinking, and interdisciplinary collaboration.
+I'm passionate about research, teaching, critical thinking, and interdisciplinary collaboration.
-This site reflects both my academic identity and my personal journey — including thoughts on music, film, and everyday reflections.
+This website reflects both my academic profile and personal interests, including thoughts on music, films, and everyday reflections.

 Feel free to explore my [Research Projects](projects.md) or check out the [Blog & Reflections](blog.md).